cjdbarlow/bedside-notebook/anaesthesia/paeds/considerations.md

 	* Periodic breathign with apnoeas in neonates
 	* Sub-anaesthetic drug concentrations still affect respiration

+###Respiratory Complications
+Perioperative respiratory complications:
+* Are major causes of morbidity and mortality
+* Can be reduced by identifying at-risk patients
+Factors include:
+	* Age
+	Risk decreases by ~11% per year of age.
+	* ↑ Airway reactivity
+		* Atopy
+			* Asthma
+			* Eczema
+			* **FHx** of two or more relatives with asthma, eczema, or rhinitis
+		* Eczema
+		* Recent URTI
+		Within last 6/52, though first 2/52 are highest risk period.
+		* Passive smoke exposure
+	* Premedication with midazolam
+	* Use of volatiles
+		* Bronchospasm: Desflurane > Sevoflurane > Isoflurane
+		* Sevoflurane associated with more laryngospasm than propofol maintenance (but equivalent bronchospasm)
+	Compared with sevoflurane.
+	* Use of lignocaine
+	* Airway devices and depth of anaesthesia
+	Safest options to reduce laryngospasm include:
+		* Use of facemask
+		Equivalent bronchospasm risk to LMA, but significantly reduced laryngospasm.
+		* Awake removal of ETT
+		* Deep removal of LMA
+		* Use of cuffed (compared with uncuffed) ETT
+		Also reduces post-operative stridor.

+####Post-Extubation Stridor/"Croup"{#stridor}
+Post-operative laryngeal oedema due to irritation from ETT.
+It:
+* Can be **disastrous**
+* Occurs in young children due to airway diameter
+	* 1-4 years
+	* Infants ⩽1 at particular risk
+* Presents as stridor and coughing
+* Requires immediate treatment with:
+	* Humidified oxygen
+	FiO<sub>2</sub> >0.5.
+	* Resuscitation
+	* Light sedation
+	Aim to reduce distress without decreasing respiratory drive.
+	* Nebulised adrenaline
+	* Steroids
+	Dexamethasone 0.5-1mg/kg.
+	* Reintubation
+	If ongoing deterioration or hypoxia.
+	* Tracheostomy
+	If upper airway obstruction worsens.
+* Rebound may occur at ~2 hours

 ##Cardiovascular
 Key differences:
 * ↓ Myocardial compliance